Tiinchox/python_challenges/README.md

 # Python Challenges

-These are different programs I made using Python for the course of "The Art of Doing" in Udemy.
+These are different programs I made using Python for the course "The Art of Doing" in Udemy.

-Challenges 1 - 5: Basic Data Types
+- Challenges 1 - 5: Basic Data Types
-Challenges 6 - 10: Lists
+- Challenges 6 - 10: Lists